Mobashra72/Ai-assistant/README.md

 # Ai-assistant
-build my own Ai-assistant for Git and Github
+build my own Ai-assistant for Git and Github.